-NIR spectra of kaolinite show that both the 4500 cm-1 and 7000 cm-1 regions display complex absorption bands typical of kaolinite.
-In the Figures 6A,B, spectra are colorized and ordered according to LI values, from the least ordered samples (blue spectra at the bottom) to the most ordered one (red spectra at the top).
+NIR spectra of kaolinite show that both the 4500 and 7000 cm-1 regions display complex absorption bands typical of kaolinite.
+In the Figures 6a and 6b, spectra are colorized and ordered according to LI values, from the least ordered samples (blue spectra at the bottom) to the most ordered one (red spectra at the top).
 Visually, many absorptions become sharper and more intense with increasing crystallinity.
-This is clearly visible for absorptions linked to inner-OH vibrations at 4525 and 7065 cm-1, and for absorptions at ~4560, 4630, 4645, 4730, 4790, 4825, 7115, 7170, 7240, 7278 and 7335 cm-1 (pointed with black arrows on Figure 6A,B).
-Some are so weak on low crystallinity spectra that they are barely observable.
-Some of our samples exhibit very weak absorptions at 4465 and 7015 cm-1 (2.240 and 1.426 μ m) indicative of Fe3+/Al substitutions (Figures 6A,B).
-These absorptions are present in both disordered and ordered kaolinite samples and their intensities and widths do not appear to be related to the crystalline order.
+This is clearly visible for absorptions linked to inner-OH vibrations at 4525 and 7065 cm-1, and for absorptions at ~4560, 4630, 4645, 4730, 4790, 4825, 7115, 7170, 7240, 7278, and 7335 cm-1 (pointed with black arrows on Figs. 6a and 6b).
+Some are so weak on low-crystallinity spectra that they are barely observable.
+Some of our samples exhibit very weak absorptions at 4465 and 7015 cm-1 (2.240 and 1.426 μm) indicative of Fe3+/Al substitutions (Figs. 6a and 6b).
+These absorptions are present in both disordered and ordered kaolinite samples, and their intensities and widths do not appear to be related to the crystalline order.

-Second derivative curves are plotted in Figures 7A,B. Both for the 4500 and 7000 cm-1 absorption regions, second derivative curves show multiple spectral contributions.
+Second derivative curves are plotted in Figures 7a and 7b.
+Both for the 4500 and 7000 cm-1 absorption regions, second derivative curves show multiple spectral contributions.
 Identified spectral contributions were numerated from 1 to 27 following increasing wavenumbers.
 The 4500 cm-1 region displays 15 main spectral contributions (SC1 to SC15), and the 7000 cm-1 one displays 12 main SCs (SC16 to SC27).
 Visually, the majority of these spectral contributions remain at the nearly same position from one spectrum to another.
 However, a detailed investigation reveals that their position slightly varies.
 The position of each spectral contribution was extracted by calculating local maximum.
-Range and variation values (= span) are given in Table 2 (another version of this Table 2 with nanometers values and 2nd derivative intensity variation in decimal format is available as Supplementary Material SM03).
+Range and variation values (=span) are given in Table 2 (another version of this Table 2 with nanometers values and second derivative intensity variation in decimal format is available as Online Materials Table OM3).
 Among the 27 SCs, some show positions that shift over up to 14 cm-1 from one sample to another.
 SC3, SC14, SC24, and SC27 are the four spectral contributions displaying the larger shifts: 10.5, 11.8, 11.6, and 13.9 cm-1, respectively.
-The others spectral contributions exhibit smaller shifts down to almost 1 cm-1 (SC4, SC12, SC25).
+The other spectral contributions exhibit smaller shifts down to almost 1 cm-1 (SC4, SC12, SC25).
 Fe3+Al-OH related spectral contributions exhibit shifts over 11.8 cm-1 (SC14) and 5.5 cm-1 (SC26).
-In contrast, inner-OH spectral contributions are almost fixed and shift over only 1.6 cm-1 (SC12) and 2.1 cm-1 (SC25).
-Most SCs on the second derivative curves (Figure 7) also display important intensity variations (Table 2).
-This is most striking for SC12, SC14, SC23, SC24 and SC25.
+In contrast, inner-OH spectral contributions are